-- The Degree of Doctor of Laws shall be given for an original contribution or contributions of special excellence to the history, philosophy, exposition or criticism of Law. - 2.
-(1) A candidate shall either: - (a) hold the Degree of Master of Laws of a university in New Zealand; or - (b) hold the Degree of Doctor of Philosophy in the Faculty of Law of a university in New Zealand; or - (c) have been admitted ad eundem statum to the status of Master of Laws in the University of Canterbury. - (2) No candidate shall be examined for the Degree of Doctor of Laws until five years have elapsed from having been admitted to the qualifying degree.
-Except in special circumstances approved by the Academic Board no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Laws until he or she has served a period of five years on the permanent full-time staff of the university. - The Degree shall be awarded on the basis of published work of the candidate or, in special circumstances approved by the Academic Board and subject to the provisions of Regulation 5(3) hereof, an unpublished work. - 4.
-A candidate must apply in writing for the Degree and with the application must forward: - (a) Three copies of the work referred to in Regulation 3 upon which the application is based (hereinafter referred to as 'the principal work'); - (b) Any additional work, published or unpublished, including conjoint papers, which he or she may wish to submit in support of the application; - (c) A certificate signed by the candidate stating:
+- (a) The Degree of Doctor of Laws shall be given for an original contribution or contributions of special excellence to the history, philosophy, exposition or criticism of Law. - i.
+A candidate shall either: - a. hold the Degree of Master of Laws of a university in New Zealand; or - hold the Degree of Doctor of Philosophy in the Faculty of Law of a university in New Zealand; or - have been admitted ad eundem statum to the status of Master of Laws in the University of Canterbury. - ii.
+No candidate shall be examined for the De- - gree of Doctor of Laws until five years have elapsed from having been admitted to the qualifying degree.
+Except in special circumstances approved by the Academic Board no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Laws until he or she has served a period of five years on the permanent full-time staff of the university. - (b) The Degree shall be awarded on the basis of published work of the candidate or, in special circumstances approved by the Academic Board and subject to the provisions of Regulation 5(3) hereof, an unpublished work.